Update: Here’s the link to the recording of the webinar

 At the Oracle level, the Delphix server sends calls to the production database server to take rman backups (initially a full backup, then incremental backups “from SCN”); between backup requests it also pulls the archived redo logs from the production server – or can even be configured to copy the latest entries from the online redo logs a few seconds after they’ve been written (which is one of the reasons for requiring privileges to query some of the dynamic performance views, but the feature does depend on the Oracle version).

-If you want to make a copy of the database available, you can use the GUI interface on the Delphix server to pick a target machine, invent a SID, and Service name, and pick an SCN (or approximate timetamp) that you want to database to start from, and within a few minutes the Delphix server will have combined all the necessary backup pieces, applied any relevant redo, and configured your target machine to start up an instance that can use the (NFS-mounted) database that now exists on the Delphix server.
+If you want to make a copy of the database available, you can use the GUI interface on the Delphix server to pick a target machine, invent a SID, and Service name, and pick an SCN (or approximate timestamp) that you want the copy database to start from, and within a few minutes the Delphix server will have combined all the necessary backup pieces, applied any relevant redo, and configured your target machine to start an instance that can use the (NFS-mounted) database that now exists on the Delphix server.
 I’ll explain in a little while why this is a lot cleverer than a simple rman “restore and recover”.

 Supporting the Oracle-related features, the other key component of the Delphix server is the Delphix file-system (DxFS).
 I wrote a little note a few days ago to describe how Oracle can handle “partial” updates to LOB values – the LOB exists in chunks with an index on (lob_id, chunk_number) that allows you to pick the right chunks in order.
 When you update a chunk in the LOB Oracle doesn’t really update the chunk, it creates a new chunk and modifies the index to point at it.
 If another session has a query running that should see the old chunk, though, Oracle can read the index “as at SCN” (i.e. it creates a read consistent copy of the required index blocks) and the read-consistent index will automatically be pointing at the correct version of the LOB chunk.
 DxFS does the same sort of thing – when a user “modifies” a file system block DxFS doesn’t overwrite the original copy, it writes a new copy to wherever there’s some free space and maintains some “indexing” metadata that tells it where all the pieces are.
 But if you never tell the file system to release the old block you can ask to see the file as at a previous point in time at no extra cost!